rocky-linux/documentation/docs/books/web_services/03-application-servers.md

 #### Logging long requests

-The slowlog directive specifies the file that receives logging of requests that are too long (i.e., whose time exceeds the value of the `request_slowlog_timeout` directive).
+The `slowlog` directive specifies the file that receives logging requests that are too long (for instance, whose time exceeds the value of the `request_slowlog_timeout` directive).

 The default location of the generated file is `/var/log/php-fpm/www-slow.log`.